Joint Health Insurance For Couples

 Some Joint Health Insurance providers will bump up the costs for smokers due to the health risks.

 All the previous cost examples we’ve given you are for a non-smoking couple.
-To show you the price change, the following quotes are examples of 2 non-smokers and 2 smokers for a joint AXA policy.
+To show you the price change, the following monthly premiums are examples of two non-smokers and two smokers.

 Treatment Facilities

-Joint Health Insurance doesn’t make you eligible for treatment in any private facility.
+Joint Private Health Insurance doesn’t automatically deem you and your partner eligible for treatment in any and all private facilities.

 When you buy a policy, you’ll choose a hospital network which determines where you can have private treatment.
 Just like outpatient care, there are tiers of cover.

-A hospital network with the top private hospitals in the UK, including those in Central London, is the most expensive.
-This price reflects the cost of care in these facilities.
+A hospital network consisting of the top private hospitals in the UK, including those located in Central London, is the most expensive tier.
+This reflects the cost of care in these facilities.

-You can pick a limited hospital network that covers care in local private facilities or private wings of NHS hospitals.
+Or you can select a limited hospital network which may include treatment in local private facilities or private wings of NHS hospitals.
 If you’re not too fussed about where you receive treatment, a limited hospital network can reduce the cost of premiums.

 There is also an option called Guided Care in which you’ll choose a treatment facility from a shortlist of hospitals and consultants.
-Depending on the insurer, Guided Care can be cheaper than a hospital network with unrestricted access.
+Depending on the insurer in question, Guided Care can be significantly cheaper than a hospital network with unrestricted access.

 Your Location

-If you live in an area where private healthcare is more expensive for the insurer, your premiums will reflect this.
+If you live in an area where private healthcare is more expensive for the insurer to cover (such as Central London), your premiums will reflect this.

 How To Reduce The Cost Of Joint Health Insurance